-If you are making the small business election, do not take the subtraction here, take it on the 140-SBI tax return.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140-SBI, do not report the subtraction on Form 140, enter the subtraction on Form 140-SBI.

 A sole proprietorship or disregarded LLC (dual licensee) that takes the allowable subtraction for the income of an Arizona Nonprofit Medical Marijuana Dispensary (NMMD) under item "L", cannot take this allowable subtraction.